-- Communicating with your child's teacher if work is too hard, taking too long, or if there is constant "fighting" regarding homework - Expecting your child's best... encouraging them to "own their effort by communicating questions/challenges; - Allowing your child space for "productive struggle"; - Encouraging the taking of risks and "embracing" the opportunity to struggle and even fail. - Showing a genuine interest in your child's school work; - Guiding, encouraging and helping your child when necessary, but not doing the work; - Providing a regular study time that is free from distractions or interruptions; - Providing a quiet, well-lit area with a desk or table and needed supplies; (please work with your child's teacher or counselor if supplies or equipment at home is a financial challenge) - Developing a routine together with your child to check for homework assignments and materials. - Promptly communicating any concerns or questions with the teacher; - Not criticizing or belittling the assignment, the teacher or the school; - Not comparing your child's work with others; - Knowing the teacher and his/her expectations;
+- Communicating with your child's teacher if work is too hard, taking too long, or if there is constant "fighting" regarding homework - Expecting your child's best... encouraging them to "own their effort by communicating questions/challenges; - Allowing your child space for "productive struggle";

+- Encouraging the taking of risks and "embracing" the opportunity to struggle and even fail. - Compliment and reinforce the process not the product.
+Praise the effort not the product. - Showing a genuine interest in your child's school work; - Guiding, encouraging and helping your child when necessary, but not doing the work; - Providing a regular study time that is free from distractions or interruptions; - Providing a quiet, well-lit area with a desk or table and needed supplies; (please work with your child's teacher or counselor if supplies or equipment at home is a financial challenge) - Developing a routine together with your child to check for homework assignments and materials. - Promptly communicating any concerns or questions with the teacher; - Not criticizing or belittling the assignment, the teacher or the school; - Not comparing your child's work with others; - Knowing the teacher and his/her expectations;